dotnet/docs-maui/docs/user-interface/controls/webview.md

     }
     ```

+    In the previous snippet, the `MyWebChromeClient` class inherits from `WebChromeClient`, and overrides the `OnPermissionRequest` method to intercept web page permission requests.
+Each permission item is checked to see if it matches the `PermissionRequest.ResourceVideoCapture` string constant, which represents the camera.
+If a camera permission is matched, the code checks to see if the app has permission to use the camera.
+If it has permission, the web page's request is granted.

-01. Set `MyWebChromeClient` as the chrome client of a `WebView` control, by calling the <xref:Android.Webkit.WebView.SetWebChromeClient%2A?displayProperty=nameWithType> method on the Android's `WebView` control.
+01. Set `MyWebChromeClient` as the chrome client of a `WebView` control by calling the <xref:Android.Webkit.WebView.SetWebChromeClient%2A?displayProperty=nameWithType> method on the Android's `WebView` control.
 You can set the chrome client in the following ways:

     - If you assign a name to the .NET MAUI `WebView` control, you can set the chrome client directly on the platform view, which is the Android control: